-Statistically significant changes (p < 0.05) since 2009 and 2016 are displayed in bold.

-r Data are available for at least 70% but less than 85% of students.
+Statistically significant changes (p < 0.05) since 2009 and 2016 are displayed in bold. r Data are available for at least 70% but less than 85% of students.

-(9) Country deviated from international defined population and surveyed adjacent upper grade.

-† Nearly met guidelines for sampling participation rates only after replacement schools were included.

-1 National defined population covers 90% to 95% of national target population.
+- Standard errors appear in parentheses.
+Country deviated from international defined population and surveyed adjacent upper grade.
+Nearly met guidelines for sampling participation rates only after replacement schools were included.
+National defined population covers 90% to 95% of national target population.